Prag8855/aab/content/guides/german-health-insurance.md

 [[Expat health insurance]] is a temporary health insurance.
 It covers medical emergencies before you can get public or private health insurance.
 You can use it to apply for your first visa or [residence permit](/glossary/Aufenthaltstitel).[^5] You can't use it to change or renew an existing residence permit.[^29]

-**If you are an employee**, you can get expat insurance to apply for an [opportunity card](/glossary/Chancenkarte).
+**If you are an employee**, use expat insurance to apply for an [opportunity card](/glossary/Chancenkarte).
 You must switch to public or private health insurance when you [start working](/guides/find-a-job-in-berlin#start-working).

-**If you are a freelancer**, you can get expat insurance to apply for a [freelance visa](/glossary/Freelance%20visa).
-Switch to public or private health insurance as soon as possible.
+**If you are a freelancer**, use expat insurance to apply for a [freelance visa](/glossary/Freelance%20visa).[^6] Switch to public or private health insurance as soon as you get your residence permit.
 If you wait too long, you can be stuck with expat insurance.
 This is a really bad idea.

 **If you are a student**, public health insurance is a little more expensive than expat insurance, but it's *much* better.
 Switch to public health insurance *maximum* 3 months after you start university.[^14] If you wait too long, you can be stuck with expat insurance.
 This is a really bad idea.